-Resident dignity and choice is of particular importance in the Aged Care Quality Standards (13) and is crucial to medication management.
-Providing residents and/or their guardian(s) / carer(s) with education improves their knowledge and makes them more likely to follow treatment plans.
+Resident dignity and choice is of particular importance in the Aged Care Quality Standards12 and is crucial to medication management.
+Providing residents and/or their guardian/s, substitute decision maker/s and/or carer/s with education improves their knowledge and makes them more likely to follow treatment plans.

-The GP and RACF care team could share decision-making with residents during consultations by discussing the likely benefits, harms and risks of all medications, including antibiotics.
+The GP and RACF care team could share decision making with residents during consultations by discussing the likely benefits, harms and risks of all medications, including antibiotics.
 Resident-centred discussions could include:

-why antibiotics may not be appropriate/ antibiotic resistance

-- why certain medicines are required for health concerns - advice on self-management of conditions.
+- why antibiotics may not be appropriate (eg antimicrobial resistance) - why certain medicines are required for health concerns - · advice on self-management of conditions.